About Liquid Connector

 Private keys and API keys are stored locally for the operation of the Hummingbot client only.
 At no point will private or API keys be shared to CoinAlpha or be used in any way other than to authorize transactions required for the operation of Hummingbot.

-See this page for more instructions in our Support section.
+Tip: For copying and pasting into Hummingbot, see this page for more instructions in our Support section.

 This article below in their website under API information shows step-by-step instructions on how to create API keys in Liquid exchange.

-We recommend using only "trade" enabled API keys; enabling "withdraw", "transfer", or the equivalent is unnecessary for current Hummingbot strategies.
+Warning: For API key permissions, we recommend using only "trade" enabled API keys; enabling "withdraw", "transfer", or the equivalent is unnecessary for current Hummingbot strategies.

 Users can go to https://status.liquid.com/ to check the status of the exchange and review past or ongoing incidents.